 - Vanilla Extract - Place a cotton ball soaked in vanilla extract in a small saucer in your home to freshen the air.

-- Cinnamon Sticks and Cloves - Boil and then simmer in water to eliminate lingering odors and freshen the air.
+Try one of our favorite simmer pot recipes!
+Boil these ingredients together, and then simmer in water to eliminate lingering odors and freshen the air:

 If you’d like to know more about the hazards of using scented products, check out “Fragrance is the New Secondhand Smoke”.

 Why are synthetic air fresheners so bad?
 Find out in Fragrance is the New Secondhand Smoke.
 Curious about fragrances and other chemicals that might be lurking in your home already?
 Check out this article on the dangers of common laundry chemicals and what they do: Do You Know What’s In Your Laundry Detergent?